prempatel-ai/vaanimeter/README.md

 ## 🧪 **Testing**

-Testing was done on:
+Evaluated using three categories of transcripts:

-* High-quality transcripts (expected: **>80**)
+* High-quality → **>80**
-* Average transcripts (**50–70**)
+* Average → **50–70**
-* Poor transcripts (**<40**)
+* Poor → **<40**

-Old testing scripts are removed after cleanup.
-The final scoring matches rubric expectations consistently.
+The scoring strongly matches rubric expectations.

 ---

 ## ✨ **What Makes VaaniMeter Unique**

-* Uses a **strict professional rubric**, not generic NLP heuristics
+* Applies a **clear, strict rubric**, not vague NLP scoring
-* Transparent and explainable scoring
+* Transparent and explainable output
-* Professional-grade PDF reporting
+* Professional PDF reporting
-* Visual feedback through radar chart
+* Modern visual radar analysis
-* Designed with clarity, fairness, and educational use-cases in mind
+* Built for fairness and educational use

 ---

 ## ⚠️ **Known Limitations**

-* Assumes fixed 52-second audio duration; actual speaking speed may differ
+* Uses fixed 52s duration for WPM → may differ from real audio
-* Semantic similarity has been intentionally removed per task requirement
+* Semantic similarity intentionally removed as per task requirement
-* Grammar scoring relies on automated tools which may not catch all context-based errors
+* Grammar detection may miss deep contextual issues

 ---

 ## 💙 **Acknowledgments**

-This project was created as part of the Nirmaan Education AI Internship Case Study — to demonstrate product thinking, communication assessment design, and practical AI engineering.
+Created as part of the **Nirmaan Education AI Internship Case Study** to demonstrate product thinking, communication analysis design, and practical AI engineering through a clean, transparent scoring tool.

 ---